ortus-docs/contentbox-docs/installation/commandbox_installation.md

 ![](../images/datasource_wizard.png)

+> **Caution** We recommend that after you install ContentBox that you remove the installer and datsource wizard modules from disk.
+You can do so manually or via the Dashboard once you log in. `{Root}/modules/contentbox-installer and {Root}/modules/contentbox-dsncreator`

 ## Custom Datasources

 To change the datasource you can go into the CFML engine administrator and changing it.
 Just look in your taskbar for an Ortus Logo like the one below: